 Boys and girls are not the same.
-In a single-gender camp, boys can pursue their interests without additional pressure in front of female peers.
+In a single-gender camp, boys can pursue their interests without additional pressure in front of their female peers.
 A boys' camp develops a boy's uniqueness and individuality.
-Counselors at a boys' camp can teach effectively in ways which reach boys and cater to their learning style.
+Counselors at a boys' camp can teach effectively in ways that reach boys and cater to their learning style.

 We also know that boys and girls grow up at different rates.
 At camp, boys are given time to grow up at their own pace, whereas in a coed setting, the girls' more advanced clocks define both learning and structure.
 Our counselors seek positive relationships that are focused on the individual.
 For our boys to know they can be themselves and be loved is a strong reassurance as they adjust to camp life.

 About Our Staff

 We believe that our staff are the most integral part in the development of our campers.
 This is why we go to great lengths to find the best staff around.
 We are quite selective in our search process and hold high standards for our employees.
 It is the staff we hire that will be on the frontlines each day interacting with our campers.
 It is this group of upstanding Christian role models that we seek to share not only Christ, but their lives as well (1 Thessalonians 2:8).
 It is our staff that go the extra mile?taking time to take a walk with them when they need a friend, being exceptionally patient in teaching a new skill, ensuring that each camper feels known.

 We understand that this is a lot to ask of anyone, much less our college-aged staff.
 Many of our staff care for children throughout the year in various capacities.
 Many have competed in college-level sports and activities.
 Many have even grown up at camp, now desiring to give back a little portion of what camp has given them.
 But all of them come with one united goal, to help campers build their relationship with God in a safe, fun-filled environment.